ChaoticTrials/Website/versioned_docs/version-1.16.x/wiki/mods/skyblock-builder/user/visiting.md

 ---
-description: Everything about visiting teams and manage permission
+description: Comprehensive guide on visiting and managing permissions for teams
 ---

 # Visiting
-## Visiting other islands
+## Visiting Other Islands
-If visits are enabled in the config, and a team enabled visiting, you can visit an island with `/skyblock visit <team>`.
+If visits are enabled in the configuration and a team has enabled visiting, you can visit an island using the command `/skyblock visit <team>`.

-## Enable visiting
+## Enabling Visiting
-You can see your teams current visiting state with `/skyblock team allowVisits` and enable/disable it with `/skyblock team allowVisits <true/false>`.
-On new teams, this is set to `false`.
+To check the current visiting state of your team, use the command `/skyblock team allowVisits`.
+You can enable or disable visiting with `/skyblock team allowVisits <true/false>`.
+By default, new teams have this setting set to `false`.